 Green Screen (Chroma Key)

-A visual effects technique where a solid green (or blue) background is replaced with another image or video during live streaming.
-Used for virtual sets or branded backgrounds.
+A visual effects technique where a solid green (or blue) background is replaced with another image or video during live streaming and used for virtual sets or branded backgrounds.

 Gigabit Ethernet